Anagha-07/nodejs-cicd-DevopsTask1/README.md

 - Builds a Docker image
 - Pushes it to Docker Hub

-This setup reflects practical DevOps skills and demonstrates real-world deployment automation.
+This task reflects an understanding of DevOps fundamentals and demonstrates how automation can be applied in real-world development workflows.

 ---